The Brocks of Cambridge: Punch illustrations by Charles

-Richard Henry (18711943)
+Richard Henry (1871–1943)

 Richard Henry "Dick" Brock was born on Friday, 21 July 1871, at Colney Hatch, in London.
 His family moved to Cambridge shortly after his birth.
-Like his brothers he attended St Barnabus, and then the Higher Grade Boys' School.
+Like his brothers he attended St Barnabas, and then the Higher Grade Boys' School.
 At the Higher Grade Boys' School, he was a science scholar for 1889–1890.
 He also attended the Cambridge School of Art where he won a whole range of national prizes.
 By 1891, the census shows that Richard was not only a student but also a teacher (a pupil-teacher) at the Cambridge Art School.
 He continued in this role until 1895, when the Committee of the School of Art noted that they had lost his services.

 Richard did some illustration for The Infant's Magazine and The Family Friend in 1897, but Kirkpatrick states that he then concentrated on painting for the next 20 years.
 Holland states that Richard concentrated on painting, earning a modest income from local landscapes, mostly in oils.
 He only exhibited Kelly says that Richard undoubtedly preferred to paint cows and horses in meadows by the Cam to any other subject.
 However, Kelly states the from 1908 onwards, the Wells Gardner, Darton & Co.'s Prize Annual always carried his drawings in black and white, often up to the 30 drawings, and that he also contributed illustrations to same company's Chatterbox Annual.

 Richard was an accomplished musician, playing not only the violin and cello, but also the double base.
 Richard was not just a casual player, but played with the Cambridge Orchestral Society, and was elected a member of the Society's committee in 1903.

 Richard was a relatively frequent exhibitor.
 In 1916 Richard began contribution to Tatler and Punch, and he had four illustrations published in Punch from 22 March 1916 – 11 April 1917.
 About this time also he began to contribute sporadically to various periodicals including: